casdoor/casdoor-website/docs/products/order.md

 ## Order States

-Orders progress through these states:
+Orders progress through these states based on payment status:

 - **Created**: Order initialized but payment not yet completed
 - **Paid**: Payment successfully processed
+- **PaymentFailed**: Payment attempt failed with an error
+- **Canceled**: Payment or order was cancelled
+- **Timeout**: Payment timed out before completion
 - **Delivered**: Product or service delivered to the user
 - **Completed**: Order fully fulfilled
-- **Canceled**: Order canceled by user or admin
 - **Expired**: Order expired (for time-limited products)

+When payment providers notify Casdoor about transaction results, the system updates order states automatically.
+This synchronization ensures that orders always reflect the current payment status, whether the payment succeeded, failed, was cancelled, or timed out.

 ## Viewing Orders